 If you belong to one of the risk groups, it is important that you get tested regularly, so that you avoid serious complications of gonorrhea.
 You belong to a risk group if:

 - You are 15-25 years of age.

 - Have/have had a partner with a sexually transmitted infection.

 - Have had a sexually transmitted infection earlier.

 - You are pregnant or planning to conceive.

 - You have had sex with a prostitute.

 - You have had sex with women from countries outside of Europe.

 - You have symptoms of gonorrhea or another sexually transmitted infection.

 It is important that you get tested regularly.
-A home test for gonorrhea is the solution you need, if you have no symptoms, but just want to do a screening regularly for the disease, so you are always safe.
+A test kit for gonorrhea is the solution you need if you have no symptoms, but just want to do a screening regularly for the disease, so you are always safe.
 These tests are easy to use at home.
-In addition, they are recommended by WHO (World Health Organisation), as an effective means to combat the most common sexually transmitted infections.
+In addition, they are recommended by the WHO (World Health Organisation), as an effective means to combat the most common sexually transmitted infections.